31 Oct – 1 Nov 2025, PRAGUE

 Peter Erdelyi is the founding director of the Center for Sustainable Media and a seasoned media executive from Budapest, Hungary, with over 25 years of experience in journalism and media management.
 He publishes the indispensable weekly newsletter, Media Finance Monitor.
 As a mentor in the PluPro Project, Peter has worked closely with independent newsrooms navigating change – whether updating their business models or exploring new monetization opportunities.

-In his keynote, he will share insights and reflections drawn from this experience, offering practical ideas for building stronger, more sustainable media organizations.
+In his keynote, he shared insights and reflections drawn from this experience, offering practical ideas for building stronger, more sustainable media organizations.

 1.5 days filled with activities,